School transport assistance

 A conveyance allowance to help with transport costs

-Your school’s bus controller will provide you with the School Transport Conveyance Allowance Application Form or you can download it from the Education website.
+Your school’s bus controller will provide you with the School Transport Conveyance Allowance Application Form or you can download it from the Education website(external link).
 You will need to complete section A and take it to your school, who will then submit it to the Ministry.

 The personal information on the form is collected for the purposes of assessing eligibility for school transport assistance and for reporting and evaluation purposes.
 The information collected by the Ministry may be used or disclosed by the Ministry only for these purposes.

 The information will be used and held by the Ministry under the Privacy Act 2000 (and, where applicable, the Health Information Privacy Code 2000), and caregivers have the right to see the information and ask us to correct it.